cmdr2/s3-sync-changes/README.md

 python s3-sync-changes.py . s3://my-bucket/path/to/dir --exclude .git --exclude README.md --acl public-read
 ```

+### How does this work?
+It calls `aws s3api list-objects-v2` upon a bucket (with an optional `prefix`), and compares the returned `Etag` values with the `Etag` values of the local files.
+It then uploads the changed files by calling `aws s3api put-object` for each file.

+The files are uploaded on multiple threads, configurable using the `--workers` argument.
+E.g. `--workers 4` to upload on 4 threads.

 ### Required IAM Permissions

 The script uses the AWS CLI to interact with S3.
 The following IAM permissions are required for the S3 bucket you are syncing to: